-Using item 1 of Proposition 6.5, it is clear that the axiom of infinity is preserved by taking slice categories.
-The axiom of infinity ensures that the category of sets has an nno.
-It does not follow that this is an nno in the category of classes, $\mathcal{C}$ , which need not even possess an nno.
-This situation is analogous to the presence of restricted induction but not full induction in BIST, see Section 2.
-For BIST, the addition of the axiom of Separation is sufficient to ensure the derivability of full induction (Corollary 2.11).
-Similarly, as outlined in [11], when $\mathcal{C}$ satisfies Separation, it does hold that an nno in the category of sets is automatically an nno in the category of classes.
-6.4 Collection In set theory, see Section 2, the axiom of Collection asserts that, for every total relation R between a set A and a class Y (i.e. a relation satisfying $\forall x \in A. \exists y \in Y. R(x,y)$ ), there exists a subset B of Y such that R restricts to a total relation between A and B. Without loss of generality, in place of total relations, one can consider surjective class functions from a class X onto a set A. Trivially, any such class function is a total relation between A and X. Conversely, given a total relation between A and Y, one can use the class $X = \{(x,y) \mid x \in A, y \in Y, R(x,y)\}$ , and consider its projection onto A. Collection, can now be rephrased as, for any surjective class function from a class X onto a set A, there exists a set B and a function $B \to X$ such that the composite $B \to X \to A$ is still surjective.
-(In the presence of Replacement, it is unnecessary to demand that B is a subset of X, since such a subset can be found by taking the image of $B \to X$ .)
-The above discussion, suggests formulating a collection property in $\mathcal{C}$ as follows.
+In set theory, see Section 2, the axiom of Collection asserts that, for every total relation R between a set A and a class Y (i.e. a relation satisfying $\forall x \in A. \exists y \in Y.R(x, y)$ ), there exists a subset B of Y such that R restricts to a total relation between A and B. Without loss of generality, in place of total relations, one can consider surjective class functions from a class X onto a set A. Trivially, any such class function is a total relation between A and X. Conversely, given a total relation between A and Y, one can use the class $X = \{(x, y) | x \in A, y \in Y, R(x, y)\}$ , and consider its projection onto A. Collection, can now be rephrased as, for any surjective class function from a class X onto a set A, there exists a set B and a function $B \rightarrow X$ such that the composite $B \rightarrow X \rightarrow A$ is still surjective.
+(In the presence of Replacement, it is unnecessary to demand that B is a subset of X, since such a subset can be found by taking the image of $B \rightarrow X$ .)

+The above discussion suggests formulating a collection property in C as follows.
 For any regular epi $X \longrightarrow A$ , where A is a small object, there exists a map $B \longrightarrow X$ , where B is small, such that the composite $B \longrightarrow X \longrightarrow A$ is a regular epi.
 However, this is not quite right.
-Logically, it should be sufficient for the existence of B and $B \longrightarrow X$ to hold in the internal logic of $\mathcal{C}$ , and this does not require the real-world existence of corresponding external object and map.
+Logically, it should be sufficient for the existence of B and $B \longrightarrow X$ to hold in the internal logic of C, and this does not require the real-world existence of corresponding external object and map.
 Second, as with any axiom, it is necessary to ensure that the property it asserts is preserved by slicing.
-Both modifications are taken account of simultaneously in property 1 of the proposition below, which is due to Joyal and Moerdijk [7].
-Proposition 6.6 The following are equivalent.
+Both modifications are taken account of simultaneously in property 1 of the proposition below, which is due to Joyal and Moerdijk [25].